elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 ## Further Discussions

-While an ADR is in the DRAFT or PROPOSED stage, this section contains a summary of issues to be solved in future iterations.
+While an ADR is in the DRAFT or PROPOSED stage, this section summarizes issues to be solved in future iterations.
 The issues summarized here can reference comments from a pull request discussion.
 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

 - The `did:key` method specifies a key format that is different from the one used in this ADR.
 This ADR needs to be amended or follow a different approach.